Robi (company): Binge

 Binge is a Bangladeshi subscription video on-demand over-the-top streaming platform and original programming production company.
 It is owned by RedDot Digital via subsidiary of Robi Axiata.
 It was launched on 21 May 2020 through a Facebook event.
 The platform primarily offers and distributes live television channels, series and films licensed to Binge, as Binge Originals.
 The service also hosts content from other providers, content add-ons, live sporting events.

 Binge stepped into international market on 25 June 2021 by launching its service in Malaysia with the co-operation of Celcom.
 In March 2022, Binge expanded its availability to more than 120 countries.
 Currently operating worldwide, Binge has both free and premium subscription options.

 At the very beginning, Robi Axiata had decided to use Wowza's Streaming Engine but later they designed a streaming platform that can work with the Streaming Engine and could be configured for best performance.
 On 21 May 2020, the streaming platform launched by the name, "Binge".

 Binge is being made of combining IPTV and digital entertainment services into a single online streaming site.
 It was the first Bangladeshi Google-certified online video streaming service that can be used on any Android device, including phones and televisions.

 Content

 Binge mainly focuses on Bangla language content.
 They have two categories of contents: premium and free respectively.
 To watch premium, content subscription is required.

 Binge is available now from more than 120 countries around the world.
 Binge has come up with two subscription plans for global audience.
 Users can avail of the service both in monthly and yearly subscription plans.

 Subsequently, it has logged in 1 lakh subscriptions in just over three months.

 Binge is maintained by RedDot Digital currently in partnership with Genex Infosys.
 Binge Android smart device and streaming platform- both were developed by Genex Infosys.

+bdtickets

+bdtickets is a ticketing platform operated by Robi Axiata.